 Preparation

-Step 2 : Then, place them in a pot with hot water to soak them for a few minutes.
+Step 2 : Then, place them in a pot with hot water to soak for a few minutes.

 Step 6 : Add the ground meat, diced tomato, raisins, chopped olives, soaked bread, and fry over medium heat until the meat is cooked.